Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 There were moments in Xiù’s life when she felt like she’d just gone plunging off the end of a pier or something, when the sheer *weirdness* of everything that had happened to her smacked her full in the face.
 First human given technical status as a member of a whole different sapient species.
 First human to negotiate an interstellar treaty.
 First human to set foot on the planet Mars.

 Mostly that was just her life.
 She took it in stride.
-But sometimes, when she realized that she was being bodyguarded by literal supersoldiers and the closest thing Gaoians had to royalty...that was when the full impact landed on her.
+But sometimes, when she realized that she was being bodyguarded by literal supersoldiers and the closest thing Gaoians had to royalty... that was when the full impact landed on her.

 Thank God for Julian and Allison and their sixth sense for when she needed grounding again.
 Allison’s hand snuck into hers.
 Daar noticed and keened softly, like every male did when a female was upset.
 The way he keened, though…